awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-runcommand.md

 }
 ```

-Don't confuse the similar syntax for *local parameters* used in the `runtimeConfig` section of SSM documents with Parameter Store parameters\.
+Don't confuse the similar syntax for *local parameters* used in the `runtimeConfig` section of SSM documents with AWS Systems Manager Parameter Store \(Parameter Store\) parameters\.
 A local parameter isn't the same as a Systems Manager parameter\.
 You can distinguish local parameters from Systems Manager parameters by the absence of the `ssm:` prefix\.

 ```
 "runtimeConfig":{